Kia Motors may make face masks at China factory to fight coronavirus

-SEOUL, March 25 (Reuters) - South Korea’s Kia Motors Corp is considering making face masks at its Chinese factory to help battle the spread of the coronavirus, a spokesman said on Wednesday.
+SEOUL (Reuters) - South Korea’s Kia Motors Corp (000270.KS) is considering making face masks at its Chinese factory to help battle the spread of the coronavirus, a spokesman said on Wednesday.

 Kia could make masks at its Yancheng plant after the Chinese government encouraged carmakers to do so, the spokesman said.
 He declined to comment on possible timing or any manufacturing target.